 Now pick one of those recipes and look at the ingredients.
 Which ingredients are already vegan?
 Which ingredients are the animal product ingredients?

 Now look at the animal products ingredients and go down each one and decide if can you just delete this ingredient and do without it or is there a vegan alternative that you can use such as dairy free margarines or soy cheese or veggie crumbles.
 Consider adding fresh herbs, garlic and other seasonings to really kick it up a notch.
 Or replace animal product ingredients with fruit (like bananas in baked goods) or veggies (like broccoli in pasta sauce.)

-These are some of the vegan alternatives to use.
+These are some of the vegan dairy and meat alternatives to use.
 These can be especially helpful for new vegans.
-As time goes on you may decide you don't need or want to use these either.
+As time goes on you may decide you don’t need or want to use these either.
 Be aware that corn and soy product can be GMO so look for organic products or check the Non-GMO Shopping Guide.

 Egg Replacer – For use in baked goods – Ener-G or Bob’s Red Mill are good brands.

 Nut, Seed or Grain Milks – Soy, almond, coconut, rice, oat etc.-Use organic only.
 For raw, make your own using raw nuts or seeds. (or just use water)